Everything about linking in Excel

 address

-Note: Beside document you can also link images, songs and videos to your Excel file using the Hyperlink.
-The links will be in BLUE color.
+Besides documents, you can also link images, songs, and videos to your Excel file using Hyperlinks.
+These links will appear in BLUE color.

 google hyperlink